FMugisho/s23-1006-grading/README.md

    - Click "New Access Token" and provide a name and expiration date for the token.
    - Copy the generated access token.

+2. Find the course ID and assignment ID on Canvas:
+   - Navigate to the assignment on Canvas.
+   - Look at the URL in your browser's address bar.
+It should have the following format: `https://<your_canvas_domain>/courses/<course_id>/assignments/<assignment_id>`
+   - Copy the `<course_id>` and `<assignment_id>` values.

-2. Prepare a CSV file with the required format:
+3. Prepare a CSV file with the required format:
    - For group assignments, the CSV file should have the following fields: `Group ID, Grades, Comments`.
    - For individual assignments, the CSV file should have the following fields: `Student ID, Grades, Comments`.

-3. Run the script with the following command line arguments:
+4. Run the script with the following command line arguments:

 ```sh
 python script_name.py --access-token your_access_token --course-id your_course_id --assignment-id your_assignment_id --input-file-path your_input_file_path [--is-group]